jhu-information-security-institute/retroinsecurity/README.md

 # retroinsecurity
 Case study on insecurity of retro gaming consoles and software.
-Overall goal is to point out mistakes in security that lead to either loss of IP or ability to modify IP.
+Primary goal is to point out mistakes in security that lead to either loss of IP (i.e., extraction of ROMs) or ability to modify IP (e.g., manipulating ROMs).
+Secondary goal is to highlight areas where open-source licensing restrictions may have been violated.

 # scope
 * Consoles